walterhiggins/ScriptCraft/docs/API-Reference.md

 [webcons]: https://developer.mozilla.org/en-US/docs/Web/API/console

 ## Events Helper Module
-The Events helper module provides a suite of functions one for each possible event.
+The Events helper module provides a suite of functions - one for each possible event.
-For example, the blockBreak function in turn calls events.on(org.bukkit.event.block.BlockBreakEvent, callback, priority) This module is a convenience wrapper for easily add new event handlers.
+For example, the events.blockBreak() function is just a wrapper function which calls events.on(org.bukkit.event.block.BlockBreakEvent, callback, priority)
+This module is a convenience wrapper for easily adding new event handling functions in Javascript.
+At the in-game or server-console prompt, players/admins can type `events.` and use TAB completion to choose from any of the approx. 160 different event types to listen to.

 ### Usage

     events.blockBreak(function(evt){
       evt.player.sendMessage("You broke a block!");
     });

-... which is just a shorter way of writing ...
+... which is just a shorter and less error-prone way of writing ...

     events.on("block.BlockBreakEvent",function(evt){
       evt.player.sendMessage("You broke a block!");
     });

-The crucial difference is that the events module will have functions for each of the built-in events so tab-completion will help beginning programmers to explore the events at the server console window.
+The crucial difference is that the events module now has functions for each of the built-in events.
+The functions are accessible via tab-completion so will help beginning programmers to explore the events at the server console window.

 ### events.worldUnload()